Visit Marimurtra Botanical Garden in Blanes, Spain

 Entrance building to Mar i Murtra Botanical Gardens, in Blanes, Spain.
 Front of building says Jardi Botanic Marimurtra.
 Palm trees and garden in background

-Resort town worth staying at in Costa Brava
+A Costa Brava resort town worth staying in

 Blanes is a cute seaside town with a beautiful harbor and homes sitting precariously on the rocky hills nearby.
 We all piled into a bright yellow shuttle that carried us out of town and up to the garden.
 The twists and turns of the road gave us all a chance to see the marina and town we had come from spread out below us.